vinniegarcia/vinniegarcia.github.com/colophon.md

+---
+layout: default
+title: About this site - Vinnie Garcia
+---

 # About this site

 This site is copyright 2013 Vinnie Garcia.
 My words are my own and do not represent any employer or client.